alljoyn/extras-webdocs/docs/develop/api-guide/notification/index.md

 should never assume that a specific application designed to be the Notification Consumer side is the only instance in the proximal network.
-Again, every message will travel to all Nofication Consumer applications to be displayed.
+Again, every message will travel to all Notification Consumer applications to be displayed.

 ### When to send an Emergency notification